Southern Transitional Council: Capture of Aden

+Post-Riyadh Agreement

+On 5 November 2019, the STC and the Yemeni government signed the Riyadh Agreement, which resulted in the latter recognizing the former's legitimacy and allowing them into the government, in exchange for the STC withdrawing militarily from Aden and giving up some security control in the south of the country.
+It followed the Southern Yemen clashes of August 2019, with the goal of ending the fighting and establishing a united front against the Houthi rebels.

 The STC declared self-governance on 26 April 2020.
-The government said local and security authorities in the provinces of Hadramawt, Abyan, Shabwa, al-Mahra, and the island of Socotra dismissed the move as a "clear and definite coup".
+The government said local and security authorities in the Governorates of Hadramaut, Abyan, Shabwa, Al-Mahrah, and the island of Socotra dismissed the move as a "clear and definite coup".
 In Aden, the movement's attempt was successful, as it occupied all governmental institutions.

 To deal with the infighting between the Yemeni government and the Southern Transitional Council, a new cabinet was formed with the backing of neighbouring Saudi Arabia.
 The formation of the new unity government in December 2020, which includes equal numbers of representatives from each region of Yemen's northern and southern areas, was the result of over a year's worth of intense negotiations mediated by the Saudis, and was meant to end the infighting so that the two sides could fight together against the Houthi rebels in the ongoing civil war.